RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	homomorphic	encryption	is	a	cutting-edge technique	that	allows	for	accessing	and	processing	encrypted	data without	the	traditional	step	of	having	to	unencrypt	it	first.
 It	is	a	type of	encryption	rather	than	a	specific	implementation,	which	is	what	the question	is	asking.

-### Question # 11 - Which	phase	of	the	cloud	data	lifecycle	also	typically	entails	the	processof	data	classification?
+### Question # 11 - Which	phase	of	the	cloud	data	lifecycle	also	typically	entails	the	process of	data	classification?
 A.	Use
 B.	Store
 C.	Create